Prefix-bounded matrices: Special classes of prefix-bounded matrices

-\Proof The equivalence of~(B1) and~(B2) is immediate by the definitions of $\sigma_1$, $\sigma_2$, and by the relationships between systems of segment and subsets of $S_{n,n}$.
-To prove the necessity of~\eqref{(nkgf1)}, assume that there exists an ASM $z$ satisfying the bounds $f \leq z \leq g$, and let $z(s)$ denote the entry of this matrix at position $s$.
+holds for every $X',X'' \subseteq S_{n,n}$. \end{theorem} \begin{proof} The equivalence of~(B1) and~(B2) is immediate by the definitions of $\sigma_1$, $\sigma_2$, and by the relationships between systems of segment and subsets of $S_{n,n}$.
+To prove the necessity of~\eqref{eq:nkgf1}, assume that there exists an ASM $z$ satisfying the bounds $f \leq z \leq g$, and let $z(s)$ denote the entry of this matrix at position $s$.
 Then, by the definition of ASMs, $\widetilde z(I)\leq 1$ holds for each segment $I$.
 Therefore, for every $X', X'' \subseteq S_{n,n}$, we obtain

 from which